|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One bite of carrot cake is never enough.
-The same can be said of my tropical-inspired version, which incorporates both coconut and pineapple ingredients into the classic.
+The same can be said of this tropical-inspired version, which incorporates both coconut and pineapple ingredients into the classic.

 The rich coconut frosting truly tops off the cake.
 As an interpretation of traditional cream cheese frosting, this rendition spreads a bit of paradise over every inch.
 Sprinkling on macadamia nuts gives you some crunch, too.
 You can buy pre-roasted macadamias from the store, but roasting raw macadamia nuts can be done in a few easy steps.